-Did you know that 80% of the UK’s cider makers are small producers?
+80% of UK cider makers are small producers

 Ever since cider duty was introduced there has been an exemption in place to help small producers for whom making cider is an integral part of rural culture.
 About 80% of Britain’s cider market falls into this category.

 While their output levels may be small, they are part of a great British tradition and help support a lively pub culture and tourism sector.

 CAMRA has campaigned to ensure that this relief remains in place.
-Thanks to our campaigning, the Government has committed to support small cider makers and will retain the current duty exemption.
-We are now campaigning to ensure that this promise is upheld following the the UK’s withdrawal from the European Union.
+Thanks to our campaigning, the Government has committed to support small cider makers and will retain the current duty exemption through the UK’s departure from the European Union.

 Did you know…